-Cucumbers are a staple of the juicing world (it’s a “juicing base” just like carrots, apples, and celery).
-Every cucumber is full of juice just waiting to be released to refresh you!
+Cucumbers are a staple of the juicing world, just like celery.
+Each cucumber is full of juice just waiting to be released from their squishy fibers and refresh you!
+They are wonderfully cooling, soothing, refreshing and delicious.

 CUCUMBERS ARE RICH IN SKIN- AND BONE-BUILDING SILICON

-Found mostly in cucumber skin (so it’s super important to also juice the skin), digestible silicon is known as one of the look-good-naked vitamins.
-It works to restore collagen, and makes for youthful, toned, resilient-looking skin.
-Silicon smooths and flattens wrinkles, thickens your hair, strengthens your nails, improves your connective tissues (including ligaments), and helps lengthen muscles without injury – so it promotes flexibility and safe high-intensity workouts (perfect for post-yoga workouts).
-From head to toe – cucumbers have got you covered.
+Found mostly in cucumber skin (so it’s super important to also juice the skin), silicon is known as one of the look-good-naked vitamins.
+It works to restore collagen, and makes for youthful, toned, resilient-looking skin, improves wrinkles, makes our hair thick, strengthens our nails, improves our connective tissues, and even promotes flexibility in the body.
+From head to toe – cucumbers got you covered.

-For years, we’ve been told to drink our milk to get calcium for strong bones.
-Now evidence is mounting that your body makes bones when calcium is combined with both magnesium and silica.
+For years, we’ve been told to drink our milk to get calcium for strong bones, but evidence is mounting that your body makes bones when calcium is combined with both magnesium and silica.
+Silica is also essential for the support of building healthy connective tissues like skin, muscles, ligaments, and bones!

-Cucumbers are also anti-inflammatory, which is one reason why you see them placed on the eyes during beauty treatments to treat puffiness, or sliced up in spa waters to increase hydration.
-LiveStrong writes, “[the cucumber] packs vitamin C and caffeic acid, both of which soothe inflamed or irritated skin.
+Cucumbers are also anti-inflammatory, which is likely why you see them placed on the eyes during beauty treatments to treat puffiness, or sliced up in spa waters to increase hydration.
+LiveStrong writes, “In addition to its hydrating water content, which lends the skin moisture and reduces puffiness, the vegetable packs vitamin C and caffeic acid, both of which soothe inflamed or irritated skin.
 If you juice [cucumbers] with the skin on, silica from the peel helps firm up sagging skin.”

 You’ve heard “cool as a cucumber,” right?
 Have you ever wondered where that saying comes from?
 Well …

 - It’s scientifically ‘provable’ that they’re the coolest of fruits!
 How’s that?
-The internal temperature of a cucumber can be as much as 20 degrees cooler than the outside air!
+Well, the internal temperature of a cucumber can be as much as 20 degrees cooler than the outside air (outside tropical regions)!

 - Cucumbers show up in the Bible in the book of Numbers where the Israelites are reminded: “We remember the fish, which we did eat in Egypt freely — the cucumbers, and the melons, and the leeks, and the onions, and the garlic” (Numbers 11:5), which is the earliest recording of their cultivation outside of Egypt.